RichardErkhov/million-faces/README.md

 ## About

 This project is about creating and sharing one of the largest AI-generated facesets.
 With one million faces, it offers a significant resource for researchers and developers in AI, machine learning, and computer vision.

+## TODO list

+- finish and check all uploads
+- use tools to collect information about dataset, such as age and gender